What is a credit union strategic planning process and why should you use one? What kinds of topics should you discuss? Who should be involved?

 Kirk Drake and Chris Otey take a unique approach to planning sessions.
 Their goals are to deal with some of the real issues facing credit unions.
 These include:

 - How do we get our board to look more like our membership?

 - How do we deal with the onslaught of fintechs and technology?

 - How do we change our culture to be more like a fintech?

-As author of Credit Union 2.0, head of a large technology CUSO, and founder of CU Wallet, Drake has great insights from both his time working at a credit union through his entrepreneurship and board experience.
+As author of multiple books about credit unions, technology, and strategy, head of a large tech CUSO, and founder of CU Wallet, Drake has great insights from both his time working at a credit union through his entrepreneurship and board experience.

 As board chair of South Bay Credit Union and former CU Wallet and Fiserv executive, Chris has worked with hundreds of credit unions to help them deal with board governance, CUSOs, and other technology challenges.